Archive for March, 2021

 Women’s Healthcare at Kokilaben Dhirubhai Ambani Hospital

 At Kokilaben Dhirubhai Ambani Hospital, located in Andheri West, Mumbai, we offer an entire gamut of services that a woman might require through her life.
-Our Centre for Mother and Child, offers services from conception, through to pre-pregnancy care and world class specialists to help you deliver your child.
+Our Centre for Mother and Child, offers services from conception, through to pre-pregnancy care and world-class specialists to help you deliver your child.
 Our world class NICUs and PICUs along with specially trained pediatricians help you with your growing child’s needs.
-KDAH’s Centre for Bone and Joint and Cancer offers women of all ages the services they need to ensure that they are in the best of health.
+KDAH’s Centre for Bone and Joint and Centre for Cancer offers women of all ages the services they need to ensure that they are in the best of health.
 For more information please visit: www.kokilabenhospital.com